 There are four “hard deadlines“, as listed below.
 The “hard deadlines” or “mandatory deadlines” are the only deadlines where there are required negative consequences if you don’t meet them.
 Typically, if you miss a “hard deadline” you either get dropped or you have missed any opportunity to complete certain assignments (Unit 1 or midterms), or both.
 Either way you risk not finishing the course or at least making your grade lower.

-- Last day to complete Quiz 1 & Post to two Unit 1 Forums: Jan 16 end of day (but recommended earlier)
+- Last day to complete Quiz 1 & Post to two Unit 1 Forums: Aug 31end of day (but recommended earlier)

-- Last day to complete Unit 14-15, all worksheets, and final exam: Friday, May 5 when Testing Center closes – usually at 3pm on Fridays. (check the Testing Services Center website for hours)
+- Last day to complete Unit 14-15, all worksheets, and final exam: Dec 16 when Testing Center closes. (check the Testing Services Center website for hours)